DEI4SME HACKATHONS

 Students can ask their questions to the company about their case ֍

-Hausmasters, Corinne Jung
+Hausmasters, Corinne Jung and CEO Michael Spielhofer

 This session is open for all.
 This session is necessary to attend for the teams solving Hausmasters case.